 The psychologists and the legal system have gotten together in recent years and acknowledged that alcoholism (or mental illness) is frequently involved in a drunk driving charge.
 The result of mental health professionals getting involved has increased the use of treatment programs and courts specifically geared towards getting the person the rehabilitation and/or mental health treatment needed to overcome the problems and lead a healthy life.
 These are often called “Sobriety Courts” or “Treatment Courts.”

 Planning a defense to a charge of operating while intoxicated is complex and should not be left to an attorney who is a part-time criminal law practitioner.
 Many things need to be considered, such as whether or not the initial traffic stop was constitutional, the timeliness and accuracy of a breath or blood test, among other things.
 There is often a referral for a substance abuse evaluation.
 A lawyer that does not specialize in criminal defense will likely be unaware of all potential defenses available to a client charged with OWI and the various ways to obtain an extraordinary outcome.

 An experienced, effective and fearless OWI Defense Attorney Can Help You

-The bottom line is there is help available.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience and are experts in the area of defending people charged with alcohol-related offenses.
-When you are facing the possible loss of your freedom, income, driving privileges, and civil rights, it is important that you have the best legal team to help you.
+When you are facing the possible loss of your freedom, income, driving privileges, and civil rights, it is essential that you have the best legal team to help you.
 What will happen to you if you’re charged with OWI?
 It is hard to say without looking at your particular circumstances; however, we can assure you that if you work with our team, we will do whatever it takes to get you the best possible outcome!